superg3m/ckit/README.md

-### -- GRAPHICS MODULE ONLY WORKS ON CL.exe MSVC -- windows only right now because programming is hard lmao
 ### I'm wondering if ckit is getting too big, but so far i'm having tons of fun with it

 # Ckits's Core Thesis